chiangsa/Flashcards-Study-Helper/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-- I originally had a helper function to change the text of my flashcards.
-However, it would not update properly when going to the next card.
-I ended up creating a different helper function that returns the correct text to be displayed, rather than change the variable responsible for holding the text.
+- I used to display flashcard text depending on a text variable.
+I had a helper function to change this variable and thus the text on my flashcards.
+However, it would not update properly when clicking "Next".
+I ended up creating a different helper function that returns the text to be displayed, rather than change the variable responsible for holding the text.

 ## License